modelcontextprotocol/.github/profile/README.md

 ## About

-The Model Context Protocol is an open source project run by [Anthropic, PBC.](https://anthropic.com) and open to contributions from the entire community.
+The Model Context Protocol is an open source project hosted by [The Linux Foundation](https://lfprojects.org) and open to contributions from the entire community.